 - Most concentrated population of people with intellectual/developmental disabilities is here in north Texas.

-- About 100,000 adults in that have an IDDand have at least one independent living difficulty.
+- About 100,000 adults have an IDD and have at least one independent living difficulty.

 - Caregivers (mostly parents) are aging.
 20% are 60+ years old.
 35% are 41-59 years old.